 Located at 3414 Emerald Drive in North Vancouver, the Haunt of Edgemont is in a normally quiet residential neighbourhood near the community of Edgemont Village.

 The attraction runs from mid-October until Halloween night every evening from 6:30 to 9:30 Monday to Friday and from 12:00 until 9:30 pm on Saturdays and Sundays.
-Again, dates in 2019 are October 11th to 31st.
+Again, dates in 2019 were October 11th to 31st.
+2020 details are to be confirmed.

 Description and Details